pabtomas/dotfiles/exodia/doc/04_request.md

 - **type**: Register
 - **required**: false
 - **default**: `{}`
-- **description**: The Docker Engine answer of the Request will be stored as a JSON Datasource.
+- **description**: The Docker Engine reponse of the Request will be stored as a JSON Datasource.
 It is useful if you want to use the result of this Request for another Request or Command later.

 ### `Request.from`